Appearance

 Doctrine and Covenants 9:7-9.
 "You must study it out in your mind; then you must ask me if it be right." ↩︎

-Runnells, CES Letter (2017), "Testimony & Spiritual Witness," p.
+Runnells, CES Letter (2017), "Testimony & Spiritual Witness," no. 1, p.
 75. ↩︎

 First Presidency Statement, February 15, 1978.
 See also Alma 29:8; Moroni 7:16; D&C 84:46. ↩︎